abhishek-kumar-code/Redfish_Public/Specification.md

 Services may return an HTTP status code [405](#status-405) if the specified resource exists but does not support the requested operation.
 Otherwise, if a client (4xx) or service (5xx) [status code](#status-codes) is returned, this indicates the service encountered an error and the resource shall not have been modified or created as a result of the operation.

-For details on responses to Action requests, see [Action](#actions-post-).
+For details on responses to Action requests, see [Action](#actions-post).

 ##### Update (PATCH)

 The PATCH method is the preferred method used to perform updates on pre-existing resources.
 Changes to one or more properties within the resource addressed by the request Uri are sent in the request body.
 Properties not specified in the request body are not directly changed by the PATCH request.
-When modification is successful, the response may contain a representation of the resource after the update was done as described in the section above.
+When modification is successful, the response may contain a representation of the resource after the update was done as described in [Data modification requests](#data-modification-requests).
 The implementation may reject the update operation on certain fields based on its own policies and in this case, not process any of the requested modifications.

 * Services shall support the PATCH method to update properties within a resource.
 * If the resource or all properties can never be updated, HTTP status code [405](#status-405) shall be returned.